CSC510-2015-Axitron/project2/README.md

 We combined our feature extractors to create 5 different bad smell detectors.
 In this section we will attempt to describe how these detectors were created as well as the motivation for each detector.
 The idea was to try to create as many detectors as possible from the feature extractors that we were able to define.

 #### Poor Communication
 The first detector is for poor communication.
-The overall motivation with this as a bad smell is that if a group cannot communicate well, it will generally affect their productivity over the long term.
-People in this sort of situation generally work at cross purposes and can run into issues like commit collisions, or duplication of effort.
+The overall motivation with this as a bad smell is that if a group cannot communicate well, their productivity over the long term may be negatively affected.
+People in such situations may work discordantly and might run into issues such as commit collisions or effort duplication.
 It uses three feature extractors:

 - The number of posters in issue comments
 - The number of comments in issues
 - The percentage of comments by each user

-For number of posters in issue comments we were looking at the number of of individual users that posted on each issue.
-The idea is that if only a small percentage of a group actually discussed issues then there is really poor communication overall.
+For the number of posters in issue comments, we were looking at the number of of individual users that posted on each issue.
+The idea is that if only a small percentage of a group actually discussed issues then there is very poor communication overall.
 We set the limit at 50% of of the group, so groups having less than 50% of their members commenting on issues had a bad smell.

 Number of comments in issues was gauged a bit differently.
-We came to the conclusion that if an issue was important enough to be posted then there should be some kind of discussion of that issue.
+We came to the conclusion that if an issue was important enough to be posted, then there should be some kind of discussion of that issue.
 We decided that less than 2 comments per issue was a bad smell.
-At that point there is no to very little discussion of individual issues.
+At that point there is little to no discussion of individual issues.

 Percentage of comments by each user is another metric for communication.
-If only a few members actually make comments in issues then there are only a few members that are actually communicating.
-We decided that if an individual user had less comments than the output of the following function we had a bad smell:  (total number of comments/number of group members * 2).
+If only a few members post comments in issues, then there are only a few members that are actually communicating.
+We decided that if an individual user had fewer comments than the output of the following function: total number of comments/number of group members * 2, then we had a bad smell.

 #### Poor Milestone Usage
 The next detecor is for poor milestone usage.
 Milestones can be a great way to set up work for groups by splitting work into achievable sections.
 So there can be two major benefits: the first is a simple sense of achievement for a group upon comletion of a milestone, the second is a a deadline to meet to keep work on track.
 Additonally milestones can be used to get an idea of whether work is on track or not.
 Given all of that poor milestone usage can definitely affect the level of success or failure that a group may find in producing a piece of software.
 This detector comibined the following metrics: